Ki-er/Kieranrobson.com/content/Uses/index.md

 ### Web Technologies

-**Backend** - As a lot of my projects uses JavaScript, I use NodeJS often for server side applications such as Discord bots and soon to be other bots..maybe.
+**Backend** - As a lot of my projects uses [JavaScript](https://www.javascript.com/), I use [NodeJS](https://nodejs.org/en/) often for server side applications such as Discord bots and soon to be other bots..maybe.
 I use a mix of Hugo and Jekyll for SSG generation.

-**Databases** - MongoDB as it was recommended in my Discord bot journey and it just works.
+**Databases** - [MongoDB](https://www.mongodb.com/) as it was recommended in my Discord bot journey and it just works.

-**Hosting Providers** - I use OVH for my VPS provider, and run a Ubuntu 20.04 server which all of my projects are hosted on.
-Normally within Docker containers.
+**Hosting Providers** - I use [OVH](https://www.ovhcloud.com/en-gb/) for my VPS provider, and run a Ubuntu 20.04 server which all of my projects are hosted on.
+Normally within [Docker](https://www.docker.com/) containers.

 ### Research and PhD tools.

 As a PhD student, my time is often spent in academic tools and software so I thought I would add them here too!

-**Reference management** - I use Mendeley for my reference management due to its web interface allowing me to access my sources anywhere.
+**Reference management** - I use [Mendeley](https://www.mendeley.com/) for my reference management due to its web interface allowing me to access my sources anywhere.
 It also lets me take notes within Mendeley and the one click `Add to Library` feature is very useful!

-**Note and Organisation** - I use Notion to manage my life and PhD from taking notes, to storing office hours to even keeping track of when the Bin dates are.
+**Note and Organisation** - I use [Notion](https://www.notion.so/) to manage my life and PhD from taking notes, to storing office hours to even keeping track of when the Bin dates are.
 Without Notion, id be lost.

 ### General Software
-**Browser** - I se Microsoft Edge for my browsing needs, simply for the vertical tabs, they are so much nicer to use!
+**Browser** - I use [Microsoft Edge](https://www.microsoft.com/en-us/edge?form=MA13FJ) for my browsing needs, simply for the vertical tabs, they are so much nicer to use!

-**Music** - For music streaming, I have been using Spotify for the past 6 years and have never looked back!
+**Music** - For music streaming, I have been using [Spotify](https://spotify.com) for the past 6 years and have never looked back!

-**Media** - For media streaming I use Plex, having your own netflix like service with the content you own, is a game changer!
+**Media** - For media streaming I use [Plex](https://plex.tv), having your own netflix like service with the content you own, is a game changer!

-**Movie and TV Show Tracking** - As a stats nerd and a media buff, I use Letterboxd and Trakt to keep track of my movie and tv show habits.
+**Movie and TV Show Tracking** - As a stats nerd and a media buff, I use [Letterboxd](https://letterboxd.com/) and [Trakt](https://trakt.tv) to keep track of my movie and tv show habits.